thatrandomlizarddoggo/thatrandomlizarddoggo/README.md

 - 👋 Hi, I’m @thatrandomlizarddoggo
-- 👀 I’m interested in python
+- 👀 I’m interested in python and
-- 🌱 I’m currently learning how to work with django and make an os in python
+- 🌱 I’m currently learning how to work with c++
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...